The Devil's Playground (1928 film): Release

 (b) likely to be injurious to morality, or to encourage or incite to crime;

 (c) likely to be offensive to the people of any friendly nation;

 (d) likely to be offensive to the people of the British Empire;

 (e) depiction of any matter the exhibition of which is undesirable in the public interest, or likely to prove detrimental or prejudicial to the Commonwealth.

 According to the Chief Censor, "The Devil's Playground" violates four out of the five stipulations, namely (a), (b), (d), and (e).

-More specifically, relating to (e), the Controller General of Custmos O'Reilly thought that showing ill-treatment of natives by Australians or a native revolt in Australian territory (the Trobriand Islands) would be detrimental to Australia's reputation.
-Not released in Australia, the film "had no more than trade screenings at the time of its production and was not shown publicly until 1966".
+More specifically, relating to (e), the Controller General of Customs O'Reilly thought that showing ill-treatment of natives by Australians or a native revolt in Australian territory (the Trobriand Islands) would be detrimental to Australia's reputation.
+Not released in Australia, the film "had no more than trade screenings at the time of its production and was not shown publicly until 1966," when it was screened at St Mark's Anglican Church hall, Avalon Beach.